Adult Swim: Creation and development (1994–2001)

 Cartoon Network's original head programmer, Mike Lazzo, conceived Adult Swim.
-The block grew out of Cartoon Network's previous attempts at airing content appropriate for teenagers and young adults who might be watching the channel after 11 pm (ET/PT).
-The network began experimenting with its late night programming by airing anthology shows that presented uncensored classic cartoon shorts, such as ToonHeads, The Bob Clampett Show, The Tex Avery Show, Late Night Black and White, and O Canada.
+The block grew out of Cartoon Network's previous attempts at airing content appropriate for adults who might be watching the channel after 11 pm (ET/PT).
+The network began experimenting with its late-night programming by airing anthology shows that presented uncensored classic cartoon shorts, such as ToonHeads, The Bob Clampett Show, The Tex Avery Show, Late Night Black and White, and O Canada.
 Another block, Toonami's "Midnight Run", aired the network's action programming uncut with minimal edits.
 At that time, one third of Cartoon Network's audience were adults.

 During the 1990s, prime time animation geared toward adults started growing popular due to the success of Fox's hit show The Simpsons.
 This was followed by a trend of other adult-oriented animated shows throughout the decade, as well as more general-oriented animated series that garnered strong adult followings.